carmenlup/az-204-prep/AZ900Prep/Carmen/Labs/StorageAccount.md

 -> Console app can be changed to a host app by using Package: Microsoft.Extensions.Hosting

 We will use hosting approach.
-Hosting package already contains Microsoft.Extensions.Configuration.UserSecrets so we will remove installed package firs and install the Hosting package.
+Hosting package already contains Microsoft.Extensions.Configuration.UserSecrets so we will remove installed package first and install the Hosting package.

 --------------------------------------------------------------------